openedx/open-edx-proposals/oeps/oep-0017-feature-toggles.rst

 upcoming change, gating the change behind a toggle allows the team to:

-* control when the change is enabled so they can monitor it in production at their own time, independent of the deployment cycle
+* control when the change is enabled so they can monitor it in production at their own time, independent of the deployment cycle.

-* quickly disable the change in case of unexpected issues in production
+* quickly disable the change in case of unexpected issues in production.

 * gradually rollout the change (`canary release`_), starting with a small percentage of random users, detecting regressions, addressing any issues that arise, before